jayantgolhar/go-any-proxy1.2/README.md

 # Any Proxy

 go-any-proxy is a server that can transparently proxy any tcp connection through an upstream proxy server.
-This type of setup is common in corporate environments.
-It is written in golang and has been load tested with 10,000 concurrent connections successfully on a Vyatta running a 64-bit kernel.
+It is developed by Ryan A. Chapman.
+Following are some of the features added to original work.
+->User Activity Logging in Squid format
+->Load Balancing
+->Handling failure of Squid Proxy
+->Order Proxy Server Address list

 ## Travis-CI